karan96108/Gen-Ai-Project/README.md

-# PDF Summarizer Chatbot using LLaMa2 & OpenRouter
+# PDF Summarizer Chatbot using Google Gemini

-A modern Streamlit web app that lets you upload PDF files, chat with the document, and challenge yourself with logic-based questions—powered by LLaMa2 via OpenRouter.
+A modern Streamlit web app that lets you upload PDF files, chat with the document, and challenge yourself with logic-based questions—powered by Google's Gemini AI.

 ## Features
 - **PDF Upload & Parsing**: Instantly extract text from your PDFs.